telus/tds-core/docs/src/html/3-Foundational-Elements/4-grid.md

 ---

-&ast; Max width is an **opt-in** feature.
 Containers are 100% wide by default at all breakpoints.
 Give a `.container` block the `.container--limited-width` modifier to opt into the max widths from the table above.

 ## Responsiveness